DeveloPassion/knowii-voice-ai-docs/docs/intro.md

 ## Why Knowii Voice AI?

-- **Privacy First**: All processing happens locally.
+- **Privacy First**: All processing happens locally by default.
 No cloud required.
 Your data stays on your device.
+No internet needed after the initial AI model download.
+- **You Actually Own It**: Pay once, own it forever.
+Every update, every new feature included.
+No subscription.
+No usage caps.
+No "premium tier."
+- **Works Everywhere**: Transcribe into every single application - emails, documents, chat, notes, browsers, IDEs.
+If you can type there, you can speak there.
 - **Simple to Use**: Press and hold a shortcut key to record, release to transcribe and paste.
 That's it!
-- **Fast & Accurate**: Powered by state-of-the-art AI models with GPU acceleration support.
+- **Fast & Accurate**: Powered by state-of-the-art AI models (Whisper, Parakeet) with GPU acceleration support.
-- **Works Everywhere**: Transcribe into any application - emails, documents, chat, notes, browsers, IDEs.
-- **Completely Offline**: No internet connection needed.
-No tracking.
-No telemetry.
+- **Multiple AI Models**: Choose between small and fast models or larger and more accurate ones.
+Switch anytime based on your needs.
+- **Searchable History**: Every transcription is saved and searchable.
+Your external memory.
+Find anything you said weeks ago in seconds.
+- **Multi-Language Support**: Many languages supported.
+Speak in one language and get transcriptions in another.

+Learn more about what makes Knowii Voice AI different on the [main website](https://voice-ai.knowii.net).

 ## Quick Start